-For corporate tax entities that are not private companies there are generally two franking periods in an income year.
-The first franking period is the first six months beginning at the start of the entity's income year and the second franking period will be the remainder of the income year.
+For corporate tax entities that are not private companies, there are ordinarily two franking periods in an income year.
+The first franking period is the first six months beginning at the start of the entity's income year; and the second franking period will be the remainder of the income year.